cairo-book/cairo-book/src/ch01-01-installation.md

 To install Starknet Foundry, please refer to the [installation instructions][snfoundry download].
 We also recommend that you install it via asdf.

-Once installed, you can run the following command:
+Once installed, you can run the following command to see the version:

 ```bash
 $ snforge --version
 snforge 0.31.0
 ```

-We'll describe Starknet Foundry in more detail in [Chapter 17][testing with snfoundry] when discussing Starknet smart contract testing and security in the second part of the book.
+We'll describe Starknet Foundry in more detail in [Chapter 10][writting tests] for Cairo programs testing and in [Chapter 17][testing with snfoundry] when discussing Starknet smart contract testing and security in the second part of the book.

 [snfoundry download]: https://foundry-rs.github.io/starknet-foundry/getting-started/installation.html
+[writting tests]: ./ch10-01-how-to-write-tests.md
 [testing with snfoundry]: ./ch17-02-testing-smart-contracts.md#testing-smart-contracts-with-starknet-foundry

 ## Installing the VSCode Extension